Healthdirect Free Australian health advice you can count on.

 Key facts

-• The cancer treatment or combination of treatments you receive will depend on the type of cancer you have, if it has spread, your general health and your preferences.
+• The cancer treatment you get depends on the type of cancer you have, if it has spread, your general health and your preferences.

 • Cancer treatments that involve medicines are chemotherapy, immunotherapy, hormone therapy and targeted therapy.